Industry Study

 For the first time in eight years, credit card debt (and revolving credit as a whole) dropped in 2020.
 Revolving credit includes credit cards and secured revolving accounts, such as home equity lines of credit.
 Since the Federal Reserve began tracking the trend it has increased almost one-hundred-fold.
 In 2019, credit card debt grew by over $92 billion.
 That’s the biggest credit card debt growth in a single year since the Great Recession and the fifth largest in over 30 years.

-Monthly credit card spending increased toward the end of 2020, but purchase volumes are still well below pre-pandemic levels.
-On the other hand, credit card debt as a share of disposable income remains at a near all-time low.
+Monthly credit card spending increased toward the end of 2020, but purchase volumes were still well below pre-pandemic levels.
+Credit card debt as a share of disposable income also fell to a near all-time low during this period.

 Americans pay interest on two out of every three credit card accounts

 According to a 2019 study by the Consumer Finance Protection Bureau, two-thirds of active credit cards have a revolving balance.
-The same report shows that once a consumer carries a credit card debt balance, they are much more likely to do so continuously for an average of 10 months.
-In 15% of the cases, consumers take 2 years or more to repay the balance (source).
+The same report shows that once a consumer carries a credit card debt balance, they are much more likely to do so continuously — prime borrowers for an average of 9 months, subprime borrowers for an average of 13 months.
+Roughly 12–20% of consumers (depending on credit score) take 2 years or more to repay the balance (source).

 Some analysts view this appetite for debt as a financial bubble: a harbinger of the next recession.

 Others feel there are good reasons for optimism.
-Credit card debt is at a record high, but the gross domestic product and unemployment rate are low.
-Delinquency rates are at close-to-historical lows.
+Credit card debt is at record levels, but the gross domestic product and unemployment rate remain relatively low.
 You could make the case that the growth of revolving credit debt — although not great news for the individuals carrying the debt — is indicative of a healthy economy.
 So what is the future for credit cards, and what does it say about the economy as a whole?
 This report will take an in-depth look at the current state of the consumer credit market so you can make your own mind.

 Total credit card debt dropped by $73 billion in 2020